A No Intro Show

 The Wicker Breakdown:

-- Once again, Jane Curtin does another good job on an average night of the news.
+Once again, Jane Curtin does another excellent job on an average night of the news.

-- The news commercial played off the opening sketch playing the boxing match that NBC overpaid for once again.
-This time there is a PSA type voice over explaining why blacks are better at boxing in an extremely racist sketch saying that it has to do with education ending with the quote "A better educated Blackman is a weaker opponent."
-Though there was a humorous tone to the delivery, there was no twist on the stereotype so any sense of satire really missed the mark.
+The news commercial played off the opening sketch playing the boxing match that NBC overpaid for once again.
+This time there is a PSA type voiceover explaining why blacks are better at boxing in an incredibly racist sketch saying that it has to do with education ending with the quote "A better educated Blackman is a weaker opponent."
+Though there was a humorous tone to the delivery, there was no twist on the stereotype, so any sense of satire really missed the mark.

-The news returns and Emily Litella is a no show.
+The news returns and Emily Litella is a no-show.
 Jane has to call her on the phone to get to the joke, "Leave your message at the Jeep."
-I wonder if Jane isn't joking when she says she doesn't like this routine because I love the character when she seems into the joke but I don't really like this trended of her having a half-assed approach to her rage.
+I wonder if Jane isn't joking when she says she doesn't like this routine because I love the character when she seems into the joke but I don't really like this trend of her having a half-assed approach to her rage.

 First, I loved the Halloween bank robbery turned costume contest sketch because I was wondering what the hell Aykroyd's deal was until the premise of the sketch was revealed and I really like when they can pull that off.
 Next, I really liked The Night of the Moonies sketch because it was a very well done parody.
-Finally, I found this more charming than funny but I liked the couple at the Kmart cafeteria.
+Finally, I found this more charming than funny, but I liked the couple at the Kmart cafeteria.
 For one, I remember going to the Kmart cafeteria with my grandparents when I was a kid.
-For two, I love seeing the prices for meals on the wall because it's amazing to see the inflation that's happened in my lifetime... a full chicken dinner for $1.60, which sounds amazing.
+For two, I love seeing the prices for meals on the wall because it's incredible to see the inflation that's happened in my lifetime... a full chicken dinner for $1.60, which also sounded delicious.
 Last but not least, it was a charming fun sketch that fit the host well...
-Oh yeah, I also found it funny that Aykroyd is smoking in a food line next to his pregnant wife which was apparently perfectly fine at the time.
+Oh yeah, I also found it funny that Aykroyd is smoking in a food line next to his pregnant wife who was apparently perfectly fine at the time.